 Will it be just you and your spouse?
 Do you have kids now and potentially more along the way?
 Remember kids have friends and with a pool your house will be more popular… Like a magnet… You too will be more prone to invite people over to enjoy your new backyard experience…

 Do you want a diving board?

 A diving board will provide hours of pool enjoyment and is very good exercise when utilized properly.
-When considering a diving board, you will need to consider at least a 16×32 in ground pool.
-(Above Ground pools owners should generally not consider utilizing a diving board.
+When considering a diving board, you will need to consider at least a 16×32 in-ground pool.
+(Above Ground pool owners should generally not consider utilizing a diving board.
 People have adapted then to use a diving board but is not recommended.)
-The 16×32 pool, is the smallest pool size with the proper depth, distance and slop to allow for safe diving.
-Another consideration when thinking of a diving board is your home owners insurance.
-We are told that some companies’ coverage will have a higher premium in you have a diving board.
+The 16×32 pool is the smallest pool size with the proper depth, distance, and slop to allow for safe diving.
+Another consideration when thinking of a diving board is your homeowner’s insurance.
+We are told that some companies’ coverage will have a higher premium if you have a diving board.
 Even so, watching an experienced swimmer diving is a great experience.
 The smooth action as they slide into the water is fun to watch.

 How long do you expect to live in your current home?

 If you are planning to move within 3-6 years maybe a more portable Above-Ground Pool might be better for you.
 You cannot have a diving board on an Above-Ground Pool, but they can be disassembled and moved if needed…